Research Statement

 I am also interested in the relationship between theories of well-being and theories of the good life.
 Many philosophers, especially virtue ethicists, lump the two together, but they are at least conceptually distinct.
 Consider a wealthy antebellum slave owner who enjoys a rich home and social life but cares little about the harsh working conditions of their slaves.
 Pretheoretically, this looks like a case in which one increases their well-being at a cost to the overall goodness of their life—my work on well-being aims to preserve this intuition.
 If I want to live a good life—a life that is choice-worthy on the whole—I will likely have to make sacrifices to my own well-being.

 My research in philosophy of religion is divided between issues in Christian philosophical theology and issues in theism, broadly construed.
 Most Christian philosophers working on well-being advance objective theories, but my dissertation, “Well-being and Christian Theism,” proposes a subjective theory of well-being.
 Objective theories tend to alienate welfare subjects from their own good.
-I argue that my theory better addresses alienation concerns without compromising Christian doctrinal claims—most notably, that human persons are best off in union with God and the saints in the new heaven and the new earth.
+I argue that my theory better addresses alienation concerns without compromising Christian doctrinal claims—most notably, that human persons are best off in union with God.
 (For more details, see my dissertation summary and chapter 1 draft.)
 I also work on more traditional problems in philosophy of religion.
 Here, my work tends to focus on the problem of evil and the coherence of theism.